-to give evidence.577 Alternative measures include provision for the child to give evidence by CCTV or for a screen to be used to remove the defendant from the witness' direct line of vision.578
+to give evidence.
+Alternative measures include provision for the child to give evidence by CCTV or for a screen to be used to remove the defendant from the witness' direct line of vision.

 - 5.32 During our consultations we were told that an application for the use of CCTV by a child complainant aged 12 or under is usually, but not invariably, allowed where the facilities are present and functioning properly.
 However, it appears that children are often required to give their evidence in court rather than by using the remote facility.
 The Commission undertook a review of committal hearings in sexual offences cases over a four-month period between September 2003 and December 2003.
 Fourteen of the 40 cases examined involved complainants under 18.
 Successful applications to cross-examine the child were made in all of these 14 cases and the child gave evidence by CCTV in only four of them.
-The successful applications to cross-examine the child were made in all of these 14 cases and the child gave evidence by CCTV in only four of them. - 5.33 Prosecutors may not apply for child complainants to give evidence by CCTV because they believe they are more likely to secure a conviction if the child testifies in court.
-Secure a conviction is the child testifies in court.
-Secure a conviction is the child testifies in court.
-Secure a conviction is the child testifies in court.
-Secure a conviction is the child testifies in court.
-Secure a conviction is the child testifies in court.
-Secure a conviction is the child testifies in court.
-Secure a conviction is the child testifies in court.
-Secure a conviction is the court and court a conviction is the child testifies in court.
-Secure a conviction is the child testifies in court.
-Secure a conviction is the child testifies in court.
-Secure a conviction is the child testifies in court.
-Secure a conviction is the child testifies in court.
-Secure a conviction is the chil
+The successful applications to cross-examine the child were - 5.33 Prosecutors may not apply for child complainants to give evidence by CCTV because they believe they are more likely to secure a conviction if the child testifies in court.
+Sometimes defence counsel objects to the use of CCTV by older children and judges uphold the objection.
+Although section 37B of the Evidence Act 1958 allows the magistrate or judge to direct use of CCTV without the prosecution applying, it appears that this rarely occurs.
+In the course of our consultations we were told of a number of cases where the requirement to give evidence in court created significant stress for children or young people.

-577 The provision is not limited to children.
+The provision is not limited to children.
 See above para 4.6.

-578 Evidence Act 1958 s 37C(3) (a) and (b).
+Evidence Act 1958 s 37C(3) (a) and (b).
 The court can also direct that a person be allowed to be beside the witness for the purpose of providing emotional support, that legal practitioners do not robe and/or remain seated while examining or cross-examining a witness and that only specified persons be present in court while the witness is giving evidence.
 See para 4.7.